jianliujiangxi/huoshu/README.md

 └─huoshu.egg-info
 ```

-There will be all source code implemented by Liu Jian in the directory named "huoshu"
+There will be all source code implemented by Liu Jian in the directory named "**huoshu**"

 ## Install
 ```python